-Nonetheless, there are concerns over a range of other gum ingredients, several of which many believe to potentially cause harm to humans (and animals).
+Nonetheless, there are concerns over a range of other gum ingredients, several of which many believe to cause harm to humans (and animals).

 Fortunately, there are a few all-natural, plastic-free, biodegradable gums out there to consider.
-Choosing these options rather than opting for damaging brands is one more way to live in a more ethical, sustainable and eco-friendly way.
+Choosing these options rather than opting for damaging brands is one more way to live in a more ethical, sustainable, and eco-friendly way.

 However, it was only in the 19th Century that gum became a commercialized product.
 In the United States, New England settlers picked up the habit from native peoples.
 John B. Curtis then developed and sold the first commercial chewing gum in Maine in 1848.
-This was a natural spruce based gum.
+This was a natural spruce-based gum.

 Industry experts forecast that the global chewing gum market could reach USD 22.27 billion by 20242.
 Between 2019 and 2024, they expect it to rise by 4.3%.
 While the consumption of sugared chewing gum is decreasing, sugar-free options are increasingly popular.

-If chewing gum does not interest you, then you may not consider this as a major problem.
+If chewing gum does not interest you, then you may not consider this a major problem.
 But as the figures above show, chewing gum is here to stay.